 In a group meeting, it was decided to move a little further west towards the Giens peninsula and to a bay that I believe to be called Rade de la Badine.
 This was a couple of hours of sailing, and very much enjoyed by all.

 Once there, it was the scene of some incredible sunsets and some last swims in the Med.
-It was a nice evening, knowing that tomorrow we would be heading back to port.
+It was a nice evening despite knowing that we would be heading back to Toulon tomorrow.

 A rollercoaster in a tornado…

 The next morning brought a reality check in the form of a quick cross-over to the port of Porquerolles to refuel.
 And a bit more action than we had anticipated…

 The skipper had alluded to a strong weather front moving in, but we discounted it as being well within our capabilities (as novice sailors).
 Little did we know, and I’m sure he chuckled to himself…

 We pulled into Port Porquerolles with zero ‘extra drag’ at all.
 This meant motoring in, grabbing the Quai, filling up and reversing out.
 Not a minute was expended on waiting for another boat nor a wayward attendant.
 They must have seen us coming…

 So, what, do I hear you say, does 27 knots of wind actually feel like?
 In one sentence?

 It is like being on a rollercoaster while being battered by a tornado.
 The horizon moves about four metres between the boat facing down into the 1000-metre depths to rising and facing into the sky in the space of a few seconds!

 What about a roll to the left followed by a snap to the right?
 Porpoising into a two-metre high wave.
 The wind is trying to remove the rigging, the sails and anything untethered – including you.
 And the salt spray stings the eyes like a mofo!